Office of Small & Disadvantaged Business Utilization

 As a part of the VA’s Veterans First Program, contract set-asides are available for Veteran Owned Small Businesses and Service Disabled Small Businesses; however, an applicant must be verified to qualify.
 Verification is the process by which a Veteran is evaluated and determined eligible to be listed in the Vendor Information Pages (VIP) database.
 The Center for Verification and Evaluation (CVE) is the office within VA that manages the verification process and verifies VOSB/SDVOSBs for inclusion in the VetBiz database.

 Verification is not a simple process.
-In 2012, to date, approximately 58 percent of applications have been denied.
-Analysis of the denial rates indicates that a significant number of the denials were a result of misunderstanding of 38 Code of Federal Regulation (CFR) Part 74, the governing regulation of the Verification process.
-In an effort to assist applicants with the Verification process, this website will provide you with information that will put you on the path to successful verification.
+In 2012, approximately 58 percent of applications were denied.
+Analysis of the denial rates indicates a significant number were a result of misunderstanding of 38 Code of Federal Regulation (CFR) Part 74, the governing regulation of the Verification process.
+In an effort to reverse this trend and assist applicants with the Verification process, this website will provide you with information that will put you on the path to successful verification.
+Because in part to our efforts educating applicants via the robust amount of information we post to our website, and facilitating the availability of “no-cost” application assistance via CVE Certified Verification Assistance Counselors listed on our website, 4 percent of all applications submitted were denied as of March 2014.

 In an effort to assist applicants in obtaining Verification for the Veterans First program, the following Verification Assistance Briefs (VAB) have been provided.
 The VAB were developed in order to clarify the rules associated with 38 CFR 74.
 They are based on analysis of issues that cause the majority of denials.
 View the briefs »